Comparison Guide · Updated March 2026

 Best for: Solo parents wanting a free, no-commitment tracker

-Missing: Smartwatch support, on-call buzz, real-time family sync, charts beyond basics
+Missing: Web and WearOS support, on-call buzz, real-time family sync, charts beyond basics

 Sprout is a long-standing favourite that now operates on a $4.99/month subscription.
 It covers all the core tracking activities, offers milestone tracking and growth charts, and supports CSV export.
 However, family sync is limited to two caregivers, there's no smartwatch app, and the real-time coordination features that modern co-parenting demands simply aren't there.